By Emily Ledger

 CBD oil is available to everyone

-CBD oil and products can be bought online and in health shops throughout the UK.
+CBD oil and products can be bought from both online stores and in health shops throughout the UK.
 However, the strength and effectiveness of some of the CBD products on the market may be questionable.

 This is down to a lack of regulations on the relatively new industry.
 Last year, The Centre for Medicinal Cannabis announced the launch of their venture, the Association for the Cannabinoid Industry (ACI).
 This new cannabinoid association will work with its members to ensure they reach the high standards required to create an effective and trustworthy industry.

 The difference between Cannabis oil and CBD oil